sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/digital_feedback_loop.png" style="display: block">
         <img src = "{{ site.baseurl }}/assets/images/pmlc_with_product_management.png"
-        alt = "This image the Project Management Lifecycle adaptaed for Product Management.
+        alt = "This image is the Project Management Lifecycle adapted for Product Management.
 It shows 3 steps (Inception, Planning + Execution, and Closure).
 The difference with the previous picture is that the Planning and Execution stage work together.
 There is a client at the beginning of the Planning stage communicating with two Product Owners.
 This client acts as a project sponsor that is communicating changes to two Product Owners.
-Each of the Product Owners then work with their product team members to prioritize work over a series of iterations.
+Each of the Product Owners then works with their product team members to prioritize work over a series of iterations.
 In the diagram, the first product has 3 iterations in the course of 18 months, while the second product has two.
-The diagram communicates that the clients is heavily involved during both planning and execution of the project, as well as being able to have production ready software throughout the 18 months journey." style="width: 700px; height: inherit;"
+The diagram communicates that the client is heavily involved during both planning and execution of the project, as well as being able to have production ready software throughout the 18-month journey." style="width: 700px; height: inherit;"
         />
     </a>